Candida auris

 Candida auris was detected by us for the first time in Austria in January 2018.

-In April 2018, the ECDC designated the occurrence of Candida auris as a Europe-wide risk for hospital patients.
-This is justified by the tendency of this new pathogen to cause outbreaks in hospitals, its resistance to conventional antifungal agents, and laboratory diagnostic problems (correct pathogen detection with classical methods [biochemical methods] not always possible).
-The largest nosocomial outbreak to date (= transmission in hospital) occurred in 2015/2016 in a cardiac surgery department in London.
+In April 2018, the ECDC identified the occurrence of Candida auris as a Europe-wide risk for hospital patients.
+This is due to the tendency of this new pathogen to cause outbreaks in hospitals, its resistance to conventional antifungal agents and laboratory diagnostic problems (correct pathogen detection using conventional methods [biochemical methods] is not always possible).
+The largest nosocomial outbreak (= transmission in hospital) to date occurred in 2015/2016 in a cardiac surgery department in London.

-The US health authority CDC (Centers for Disease Control and Prevention) estimates that between 30 and 60 percent of all infections in which Candida auris enters the body are fatal.
+The US Centers for Disease Control and Prevention (CDC) estimates that between 30 and 60 per cent of all infections in which Candida auris enters the body are fatal.
 The agency first warned of a serious global threat in August 2017.
-The CDC also cites the multidrug resistance of the new pathogen, the difficulty of correctly identifying the fungus in the laboratory using classical detection methods, which in turn can delay correct diagnosis and thus correct treatment, and the propensity of Candida auris to cause hospital outbreaks.
+The CDC also cites the multi-resistance of the new pathogen, the problem of correctly identifying the fungus in the laboratory using conventional detection methods, which in turn can delay the correct diagnosis and therefore the correct treatment, and the tendency of Candida auris to cause hospital outbreaks.

-Other yeasts that colonize humans, such as Candida albicans, often reside on the skin and mucous membranes.
+Other yeasts that colonise humans, such as Candida albicans, are often found on the skin and mucous membranes.
 They do not cause problems there.
-It is only when the immune system is weakened for some reason that they sometimes multiply to such an extent that corresponding signs of illness can occur - for example candidiasis, also known as thrush.
-Even in the case of Candida auris, colonisation of a healthy person does not primarily have any further effects.
-However, if there are pre-existing diseases, Candida auris can lead to symptoms such as blood poisoning, urinary tract infections or wound infections.
-While classical Candida albicans infections are endogenous infections (the pathogen originates from the body's own flora), Candida auris is passed on from person to person and via contaminated surfaces, which explains the described hospital outbreaks.
+Only when the immune system is weakened for some reason do they sometimes multiply to such an extent that they can cause symptoms of illness - for example candidiasis, also known as thrush.
+Even in the case of Candida auris, colonisation of a healthy person primarily has no further effects.
+However, if there are pre-existing conditions, Candida auris can lead to symptoms such as blood poisoning, urinary tract infections or wound infections.
+While the classic Candida albicans diseases are all endogenous infections (the pathogen originates from the body's own flora), Candida auris is passed from person to person and via contaminated surfaces, which explains the hospital outbreaks described.
 Transmission most likely occurs as a smear infection.
-Airborne infection, as is often the case with cold viruses, can be ruled out according to current knowledge.
+An airborne infection, as is often the case with cold viruses, can be ruled out according to current knowledge.

 automatically translated